The Psychology of Trading: Top 3 Tips to Stay Disciplined as a New Trader

 Some new traders get caught up in the excitement and overexpose themselves, risking large portions of their capital on a single trade.
 This can lead to significant losses and quickly wipe out your account.

 Only risk a small percentage of your total trading capital on any single trade, typically 1-2%.
-This approach ensures that even if you encounter a string of losses, your account will still have enough capital to recover.
+This approach makes sure that even if you encounter a string of losses, your account will still have enough capital to recover.

-Also, proper risk management means understanding that losses are part of trading.
-What matters is minimizing them and ensuring no single loss can damage your portfolio.
+Proper risk management also means accepting that losses are part of trading.
+What matters is minimizing them so no single loss can damage your portfolio.